-To pay in full for all humanity, not only do we need one who is perfect, but one who is more valuable than you and me.
-Thus, we need one who is fully human, but also fully perfect God.
+To pay in full for all humanity, not only do we need one who is perfect, but one who is more valuable than you and I. Thus, we need one who is fully human, but also fully perfect God.
 We also need one who can stand as mediator or advocate between humanity and God.
 Also, we need one who can have power over death and evil!
-In addition, we need one who has more strength and authority then all the spiritual evil forces put together, something that no mere mortal can accomplish.
+In addition, we need one who has more strength and authority than all the spiritual evil forces put together, something that no mere mortal can accomplish.

 When we celebrate Christmas, we celebrate the one who came around two-thousand years ago who fulfilled these things: Jesus.
 As a man, he taught of his rescue mission, and then he allowed people to do something that was bad for him but good for us.
 It is something that we now memorialize as Good Friday.
 For now, let’s just look at the events that lead to his death, his actual death and his burial.

-Being Lead To The Slaughter
+Being Led To The Slaughter

-The Jewish religious leaders welded much authority in the politics of the day.
+The Jewish religious leaders wielded much authority in the politics of the day.
 They hated Jesus.
 Here’s why.
 Jesus outwit and beat them in arguments.
 This stung their pride and threatened their authority!
 Plus, Jesus claimed to be God.
 This made them really mad.
 They thought he was not God, and since they thought he was not God, they were sure he was committing the crime of blasphemy.
 Thus, they wanted him dead.
 They tried a number of times to catch him, but they never did until the last attempt.
 In a heart pounding episode of betrayal by a friend, he was captured and then all of hell broke loose.

 Either it was a Thursday night, or some say it could have been a Tuesday night.
 But for our purposes here, the night of the event doesn’t matter much.
 First, he was tried before the Jewish leaders.
 Jesus, sealed his fate by affirming his deity.
 However, since the Jews were conquered by the Romans, it was illegal for them to do capital punishment under the Rome law.
 Thus, Jesus was brought to Pontius Pilate as the morning broke.
-He was not accused the crime of blasphemy to Pilate, he would not have cared.
-Rather, they accused jesus of sedition or treason against Rome.
+He was not accused the crime of blasphemy to Pilate.
+He would not have cared.
+Rather, they accused Jesus of sedition or treason against Rome.

 Well, Jesus claimed to be the “King” over his Kingdom, thus a supposed threat to Rome.
 If there was treason, there would be capital punishment, or the death sentence.

 In the case of Jesus, however, the Roman Procurator Pontius Pilate did not find fault with him.
 Jesus’ “King” claim did not mean much to him, since it was a spiritual kingdom.
-However, Jewish leaders stirred up the people, and the masses started rioting, screaming, shouting “crucify him, crucify him.”
+However, Jewish leaders stirred up the people, and the masses started rioting, screaming, and shouting “crucify him, crucify him.”
 He gave them an option, let good guy go, Jesus, or let a criminal go, Barabbas.
 They chose the Barabbas, the criminal.
 To keep the peace, Pontius Pilate capitulated and condemned Jesus’ fate to crucifixion.

 Murder Of The Innocent